jetify-com/devbox/docs/app/docs/devbox_examples/stacks/laravel.md

 1. Install [Devbox](https://www.jetpack.io/devbox/docs/installing_devbox/)

-1. Create a new Laravel App by running `devbox run create-project`.
+1. Create a new Laravel App by running `devbox create --template laravel`.
 This will create a new Laravel project in your current directory.

 1. Start your MariaDB and Redis services by running `devbox services up`.
    1. This step will also create an empty MariaDB Data Directory and initialize your database with the default settings